rawfunkmaharishi/purdie/README.md

 We have music on SoundCloud, photos on Flickr, and videos on Vimeo, and we want to feature them on [http://rawfunkmaharishi.uk/](http://rawfunkmaharishi.uk/).
 Up until now, this has been managed by curating, by hand (or [very shonky scripts](https://github.com/rawfunkmaharishi/rawfunkmaharishi.github.io/blob/master/flickriser.rb)), [bits](https://github.com/rawfunkmaharishi/rawfunkmaharishi.github.io/blob/master/_data/sounds.yml) [of](https://github.com/rawfunkmaharishi/rawfunkmaharishi.github.io/blob/master/_data/pictures.yml) [YAML](https://github.com/rawfunkmaharishi/rawfunkmaharishi.github.io/blob/master/_data/videos.yml) to feed into Jekyll, but this gets old quickly, especially when you run into things like SoundCloud's decision to only expose the track ID deep inside the embeddable iframe code.

-But you know what, It's 2015 and everything has an API, so let's build a robot to do this stuff properly!
+But this is dumb.
+It's 2015 and everything has an API, so let's build a robot to do this stuff properly!

 ##The great metadata shift